chartpath/ramses-tutorial/post1.md

             patch:
                 description: Update a particular crust

-We can easily create our own ingredients and recipes now.
+We can easily create our own ingredients and pizza styles now!

-For example, to make a Hawaiian style pizza, I might do something like this while the server is running:
+Restart the server and get cooking:

+    $ pserve local.ini

+Let's start by making a Hawaiian style pizza:

     $ http POST :6543/api/toppings name=ham description="because yum"
     $